dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

         ]))
 ```

-ASN.1 is hard because it’s a complicated (description) language: you can define nested structures, like sequences of sequences.
+ASN.1 is hard because it's a complicated (description) language: you can define nested structures, like sequences of sequences.
 Our target application does a decent job in validating the received message (after decryption with public key), but it misses checking extra stuff in the `digest_algorithm_identifier` sequence:

 ```python
 sequence = DerSequence()